1. Introduction

 Key Points:

-• Retrieve CSS property values by accessing specific properties on the style object.
+property to access and modify CSS properties of an element. - Retrieve CSS property values by accessing specific properties on the

-• Utilize JavaScript event listeners to capture user interactions and modify CSS properties in response, creating interactive experiences on your sports website.
+object. - Utilize JavaScript event listeners to capture user interactions and modify CSS properties in response, creating interactive experiences on your sports website.

 6. Toggling CSS Classes